 As a result, a series of undercover investigations by ARM ensued that resulted in documenting undeniable evidence of extreme animal cruelty.
-The footage taken via hidden cameras mounted upon ARM operatives, confirmed that illegal activities and inhumane practices upon animals were occurring on a regular basis.
+The footage taken via hidden cameras mounted upon ARM operatives confirmed that animals’ illegal activities and inhumane practices were regularly occurring.

-The two investigations leading to the successful closure of this illegal animal slaughter farm took place at a time of year highly celebrated in the Latin community and during which countless pigs are purchased for human consumption.
-This holiday is known as ‘Noche Buena’- hence the name of the investigation.
+The two investigations leading to the successful closure of this illegal animal slaughter farm took place at a highly celebrated time in the Latin community and during which countless pigs purchased for human consumption.
+This holiday is known as ‘Noche Buena’-hence the name of the investigation.

-ARM’s undercover investigations began on December 24, 2013 when investigators entered the targeted property.
-Illegal and inhumane handling, butchering and sale of animals for human consumption were documented.
+ARM’s undercover investigations began on December 24, 2013, when investigators entered the targeted property.
+ARM documented illegal and inhumane handling, butchering, and sale of animals for human consumption.

-On December 31, 2013 ARM investigators re-entered the property to further document illegal operations.
+On December 31, 2013, ARM investigators re-entered the property to document illegal operations further.
 During both undercover investigations, ARM operatives witnessed pigs being killed with blows to the head by large mallets and by firearms.
-Investigators also documented animals being dragged by their own body weight with meat hooks inserted through their jaws, stabbed in the heart and boiled, all while still conscious and alive.
-In addition, animals were handled in an excessively rough manner, thrown through the air, kicked, tormented and tortured prior to being butchered.
+Investigators also documented animals dragged by their body weight with meat hooks inserted through their jaws, stabbed in the heart, and boiled, all while still conscious and alive.
+Besides, animals were handled in an excessively rough manner, thrown through the air, kicked, tormented, and tortured before being butchered.

 Furthermore, it was clear that many of the animals were gravely ill and not fit for human consumption, yet sold for that purpose regardless.

-None of the animals at this location were provided with adequate shelter, medicine, food or water.
+None of the animals at this location had adequate shelter, medicine, food, or water.

-Both offenders were arrested on seven counts of animal cruelty as well as the illegal operation of a business.
-Fernandez, who at the time of his arrest was already on probation for drug trafficking and other crimes committed in both 2011 and 2013, was set to a $175,000 bond for the animal cruelty, third degree felony charges.
+Law enforcement arrested both offenders on seven counts of animal cruelty as well as the illegal operation of a business.
+Fernandez, who was already on probation for drug trafficking and other crimes committed in both 2011 and 2013, was set to a $175,000 bond for animal cruelty, third-degree felony charges.

 Garcia, who “was observed causing bodily harm to animals in a malicious and torturous manner,” according to a Miami-Dade police arrest report, was granted a $35,500 bond and remains under house arrest.

-The arrests that were executed, and are to come, are the latest in a string of high-profile animal cruelty cases to be filed in Miami-Dade during the past month.
-Due to the dedicated focus upon disabling extreme crimes upon animals by the Miami-Dade’s State Attorney Offices of Katherine Rundle and local Law enforcement agencies, along with ARM independent investigations, a major change is evolving in the protection of animal welfare.
+The arrests executed, and the ones to come, are the latest in a string of high-profile animal cruelty cases filed in Miami-Dade during the past month.
+Due to the dedicated focus upon disabling extreme crimes upon animals by the Miami-Dade’s State Attorney Offices of Katherine Rundle and local Law enforcement agencies, along with ARM independent investigations, a significant change is evolving in the protection of animal welfare.

 ARM’s PRIOR INVESTIGATION OF THE PROPERTY:

-￼Over the course of several months of undercover operations during this period, ARM documented animals being killed with sledge hammers, knives, firearms and other inhumane methods including, but not limited to being dragged by meat hooks fastened through the jaw and immersion in boiling water while still alive.
-None of these methods fall under the humane slaughter Act of “rendering an animal insensible to pain” prior to being slaughtered.
+Over several months of undercover operations during this period, ARM documented animals killed with sledgehammers, knives, firearms, and other inhumane methods including, but not limited to, dragged by meat hooks fastened through the jaw and immersion in boiling water while still alive.
+None of these methods fall under the humane slaughter Act of “rendering an animal insensible to pain” before being slaughtered.

 In addition to multiple violations and felony charges related to the treatment of animals, the farm operators were also conducting their business illegally and without any form of State or County licenses or permits.

-Operation Restore was considered to be the largest extreme animal cruelty investigation in US history and one of the largest departmental task force strikes in the States history.
+Operation Restore is the most significant extreme animal cruelty investigation in US history, and one of the most meaningful departmental task force strikes in the States history.

-ARM’s initial investigations in 2009 further stressed the need for official County and State departments to enhance its enforcing of harsher penalties, arrests and fines, in order to permanently derail these criminal operations.
+ARM’s initial investigations in 2009 further stressed the need for official County and State departments to enhance its enforcement of harsher penalties, arrests, and fines to derail these criminal operations permanently.

-Due to an absence of follow ups of these ‘businesses’, a ‘bandaid’ solution acted as a ‘mild’ deterrent to continued criminal activities.
-Guilty offenders simply reopened their businesses at alternate locations, within and outside the C9 Basin area, including the property noted in this report.
+Due to an absence of follow-ups of these ‘businesses,’ a ‘bandaid’ solution acted as a ‘mild’ deterrent to continued criminal activities.
+Guilty offenders reopened their businesses at alternate locations, within and outside the C9 Basin area, including the property noted in this report.

-The lack of necessary action also led to ARM having to reopen prior cases and initiating a second series of lengthy investigations in this area, involving a countless number of illegal animal slaughter farms that have reopened and are now generating a high volume of business on a regular basis.
+The lack of necessary action also led to ARM having to reopen prior cases and initiate the second series of lengthy investigations in this area, involving countless illegal animal slaughter farms that have reopened and are now generating a high volume of business regularly.

-ARM’s findings also revealed that there was a history of past connections to the now defunct illegal slaughter known run by Rudestino Acosta These connections are in terms of both geographical location and business referrals.
+ARM’s findings also revealed a history of past connections to the now-defunct illegal slaughterhouse run by Rudestino Acosta.
+These connections are in terms of both geographical location and business referrals.

-The goal of ARM is to duplicate the November 2011Rudy Acosta operation and raid led by ARM and State and Federal departments, which led to successfully shutting down over 17 illegal animal slaughter and sacrifice farms.
+ARM’s goal is to duplicate the November 2011Rudy Acosta operation and raid led by ARM and State and Federal departments, which led to successfully shutting down over 17 illegal animal slaughter and sacrifice farms.
 These areas now house utility structures and condo communities.